CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 - Preside at all meetings of the SEPAC and attend PTG Presidents Meeting

-- Draft the agenda for each general meeting
+- Draft the agenda for each regular meeting

 - Recommend the creation of and monitor the function of sub-committees